clojure/tools.cli/doc/parse-opts.md

   A few function options may be specified to influence the behavior of
   parse-opts:

-    :in-order     Stop option processing at the first unknown argument.
-Useful for building programs with subcommands that have their own option specs.

     :no-defaults  Only include option values specified in arguments and do not include any default values in the resulting options map.
                   Useful for parsing options from multiple sources; i.e. from a